UPDATED MAR 10, 2020

 There’s something about bustling downtown areas that give off a sense of energy.
 The same is true for downtown Dallas, which makes Klyde Warren Park a great place for a run.
 The perimeter of the park isn’t very long (only half a mile), so you’ll have to run a few laps to pick up some mileage.
 But when you’re done, stick around for one of the many yoga, barre, and other workout classes hosted at the park.
 And after that, grab a bite to eat at the delicious food trucks that line the street next to the park.

 If you can’t play with the pros, you can at least train near them.
-Richard Greene Linear Park is positioned in -between Globe Life Park, home of the Texas Rangers, and AT&T Stadium, home of the Dallas Cowboys.
+Richard Greene Linear Park is positioned in-between Globe Life Park, home of the Texas Rangers, and AT&T Stadium, home of the Dallas Cowboys.
 The two-mile trail runs around Johnson Creek and what is called Mark Holtz Lake, named after the late Rangers radio announcer.
-Bring your autograph book! — This trail is known to be frequented by players and coaches.
+And be sure to bring your autograph book — this trail is known to be frequented by players and coaches!

-Here’s what you do: Park your car at Vitruvian Park, lace up your kicks and start running.
+Here’s what you do: park your car at Vitruvian Park, lace up your kicks and start running.
 As you near the south bridge of Vitruvian Trail, continue south the trail toward Brookhaven College.
 The Brookhaven College Jogging Trail is a two-mile loop around the school, and the best part is that it’s made with running track-like material — that means your joints will thank you.
+If you're looking to go the distance, just keep and connect to the Addison Trail for another sweet 4.6 miles.
 After you’ve burned off those calories, hang out at the park — just don’t feed the ducks!

 At 800 acres, this is Plano’s largest park.
 The park has eight miles of concrete trail and five miles of soft surface trails, so you have plenty of options when it comes to running.
 The soft trails in the wooded areas are the best because there’s ample shade, and there are beautiful wildflowers along the concrete trails.
 To get a solid cross-training workout in, go kayaking, canoeing, or paddle boarding in the pond, too.